ilhamhanif/gcs-bucket-notif-log-bq/README.md

 ### 2. Check the data in BigQuery

-A test script had been created under /test folder.
-This test script will check all event that had been successfully stored in BQ.
-Each event (create and delete object) will have 10000 rows respectively, same as number of files orchestrated in demonstration step 1.
+A test script `sequencer_test.go` had been created under `/test` folder.
+This test script will check all events that had been successfully processed by Cloud Function and stored in BQ.
+Each event will have 10000 rows respectively, same as number of files orchestrated in demonstration step 1.

-Make sure to change the project_id and job_id. job_id can be taken from sequencer printed value in console.
+Make sure to change the _**project_id**_ and _**job_id**_ that can be found from sequencer return value printed in console.

 ![Test Consistency in BigQuery](./docs/src/img/test-bq-consistency.png)